daumiller/roku-client-public/README.md

 You only need to do this once, it will remain in dev mode.
 If you ever want to exit dev mode you can use the same remote sequence.

+If you're prompted to set a password, using `plex` will save you the hassle of setting an additional environment variable in order to use various utilities in the Makefile.

 ### Building and Installing Locally

 There's a Makefile that should take care of everything for you.
 You just need